 - 1. Reconstructive and restorative surgery services provided by a non-network provider. - Revision of blemishes on skin surfaces and scars (including scar excisions) primarily for cosmetic purposes, except as described in in the Benefit Chart section of this Policy under Port Wine Stain Removal. - 3.
-Repair of a pierced body part and surgical repair of bald spots or loss of hair.

-- 4. Repairs to teeth, including any other dental procedures or treatment, whether the dental treatment is needed because of a primary dental problem or as a manifestation of a medical treatment or condition. - 5.
-Services and procedures primarily for cosmetic purposes. - 6.
+Repair of a pierced body part and surgical repair of bald spots or loss of hair. - 4.
+Repairs to teeth, including any other dental procedures or treatment, whether the dental treatment is needed because of a primary dental problem or as a manifestation of a medical treatment or condition. - 5.
+Services and procedures primarily for cosmetic purposes.
+However, emergency treatment of complications from cosmetic surgery is covered as described in the Emergency Room section of this Policy. - 6.
 Surgical correction of male breast enlargement primarily for cosmetic purposes. - 7.
 Hair transplants. - 8.
-Drugs provided or administered by a physician or other provider on an outpatient basis, except those drugs that meet the definition of "professionally administered drugs."
-Coverage for "professionally administered drugs" is as described under Professionally Administered Drugs.
-Coverage for drugs is as described in Prescription Drugs and Prescription Specialty Drugs, or otherwise described as a specific benefit in this Policy. - 9.
-Orthognathic surgery for cosmetic purposes.
+Prescription drugs provided or administered by a physician or other provider on an outpatient basis, except those prescription drugs that meet the definition of "professionally administered prescription drugs."
+Coverage for "professionally administered prescription drugs" is as described under Professionally Administered

+Prescription Drugs.
+Coverage for prescription drugs is as described in Prescription Drugs and Prescription Specialty Drugs, or otherwise described as a specific benefit in this Policy.